MGunlogson/CuckooFilter4J/README.md

-#Cuckoo For Java-A fast multithreaded Java Cuckoo Filter#
+#Cuckoo For Java - A fast multithreaded Java Cuckoo Filter#
+This library allows you to build Cuckoo filters using an interface similar to Google's Guava Bloom filters.
+* Unlike Guava's Bloom filters, this library is also thread-safe and faster with multiple threads like Java's ConcurrentHashMap.
+* Cuckoo For Java is Apache licensed and unit tested.

-About
+About Cuckoo Filters
 -----------------

 Cuckoo filter is a Bloom filter replacement for approximated set-membership queries.
 While Bloom filters are well-known space-efficient data structures to serve queries like "if item x is in a set?", they do not support deletion.
 Their variances to enable deletion (like counting Bloom filters) usually require much more space.